vairavan-ven/AniTrack/README.md

 - [Questions](#questions)

 ## Installation
-repo can be cloned or can be accessed from deployed link
+repo can be cloned or can be accessed from deployed link: https://powerful-escarpment-36215-b12952e42c2d.herokuapp.com/

 ## Usage
 Users can create an account to save any anime that they search to a watchlist to keep track of which animes they want to watch